patriknw/rock-paper-scissors/ai-notes.md

 > Agile: Akka allows for updates, rebalancing, and repartitioning of workloads, enabling no-downtime maintenance.
 > Resilient: Akka applications function as self-managed in-memory databases, ensuring recoverability and replicability to handle potential failures.

+### Bug fix

+> We need to validate that the first and second players are not the same when joining the lobby.
+Reply with error if that is the case.

+> In the GameConsumer we need to ignore the change if the LobbyState contains the same player as both player one and two